PedroMiguel424/benjvi.github.io/_drafts/2018-02-04-terraform-provider-development-going-deeper.markdown

 ### Choosing Data Structures

-Terraform has List, Set and Map data structures available for attributes, and in general you should expect to use them as you would learn in CompSci 101.
+Terraform has List, Set and Map data structures available for attributes, and *in general* you should expect to use them as you would learn in CompSci 101.
 In other words, use lists when ordering is important, use maps when your data is made of key-values and use sets to guarantee objects in your list are unique.
 However, data structures in Terraform do have their limitations.

 Maps can hold Ints, Booleans and Strings but **not** a combination of the three, as they might do in JSON, or in Go.
 They also cannot hold other maps, lists or sets.
-So they are constrained compared to maps in most languages.
+So they are quite constrained, compared to maps in most languages.
 See [this issue](https://github.com/hashicorp/terraform/issues/6215) for more discussion of this.
 For those that don't want to read the whole thing, just note that these constraints are likely to change some time after [HCL2](https://github.com/hashicorp/hcl2) is introduced.

 When using a set, you should be aware that by default the items are hashed using all their attributes.
 This is so that objects dont get overwritten erroneously.
 You can override this using a custom HashFunc to enforce uniqueness by some key field.